 Before you leave on a road trip, be sure to take the necessary steps to ensure your car is as safe as possible.
 Check all your fluids, tire pressure, and your brakes.
 Also, make sure that all your lights and windshield wipers work.
-Throughout the year, people might put off doing these things, but they could potentially save your life.
+You can also make a pit stop at Autozone, where they will test you battery for free!
+Throughout the year, you might put off doing these things, but they could potentially save your life.

 To avoid the hazard of distracted driving, let the passenger control the radio, GPS, and answer phone calls or text messages.
 As the driver, your responsibility is to keep your eyes on the road, and even glancing down for a second could be a costly mistake.

 It’s also really important to know when to stop.
 Be sure to take breaks every couple hours, walk around, get a cup of coffee, etc. Sometimes, you might even need to find a safe place to get a few hours of sleep.
 It’s extremely important not to drive when you’re tired.
 Not only are you putting your own life at risk, but everyone in your car and everyone who’s sharing the road with you.

 If you are involved in an accident, call 911 as soon as possible, and make sure that an accident report is done.
 Second, seek medical attention.
 Then, be sure to call an injury attorney that handles car wrecks.
 You can call Greene and Phillips at 251-300-2000 or come by anytime.
 You never need an appointment to meet with one of our injury lawyers.